-- 43 EXAMPLE: - Version $3.7 \rightarrow 0x37$ - 45 Version $1.0 \rightarrow 0 \times 10$ - 46 Version 1.2 → 0x12 - An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 or other previous minor versions.
-Whether an endpoint supports inter-operation with previous minor versions of the SPDM specification is an implementation-specific decision. - An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION. - This specification considers two minor versions to be interoperable when it is possible for an implementation that is conformant to a higher minor version number to also communicate with an implementation that is conformant to a lower minor version number with minimal differences in operation.
-In such a case, the following rules apply: - Both endpoints shall use the same lower version number in the SPDMVersion field for all messages. - · Functionality shall be limited to what the lower minor version of the SPDM specification defines. - Differences can exist in computations or other operations between the higher and lower minor versions of the SPDM specification.
-These differences are dependent on the value in the SPDMVersion field in the message. - In a newer minor version of the SPDM specification, a given message can be longer, bit fields and enumerations can contain new values, and reserved fields can gain functionality.
-Existing numeric and bit fields retain their existing definitions. - For details on the version agreement process, see GET_VERSION request and VERSION response messages.
-The detailed version encoding that the VERSION response message returns contains an additional byte that indicates specification bug fixes or development versions.
-See Table 9 Successful VERSION response message format.
+- 43 EXAMPLE:

+- 44 Version $3.7 \rightarrow 0x37$

+- 45 Version $1.0 \rightarrow 0 \times 10$

+- 46 Version $1.2 \rightarrow 0x12$

+- An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 only, but the available functionality is limited to what SPDM specification Version 1.0 defines.

+- An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION.

+- The detailed version encoding that the VERSION response message returns contains an additional byte that indicates specification bug fixes or development versions.
+See the Successful VERSION response message format table.

-51 2.2.6 Notations
+50 2.2.6 Notations

-52 SPDM specifications use the following notations:
+51 SPDM specifications use the following notations:

-Notation Description M:N In field descriptions, this notation typically represents a range of byte offsets starting from byte M and continuing to and including byte N ($M\leqN$).
+Notation Description M:N In field descriptions, this notation typically represents a range of byte offsets starting from byte M and continuing to and including byte N ($M\leq$ N).
 The lowest offset is on the left.
 The highest offset is on the right.

-[4] Square brackets around a number typically indicate a bit offset.
+Notation Description [4] Square brackets around a number typically indicate a bit offset.
 [4] Bit offsets are zero-based values.
 That is, the least significant bit ([LSb]) offset = 0.
-[M:N] A range of bit offsets where M is greater than or equal to N. [H.M] The most significant bit is on the left, and the least significant bit is on the right.
+[M:N] A range of bit offsets where M is greater than or equal to N. [PI:N] The most significant bit is on the left, and the least significant bit is on the right.
 1b A lowercase b after a number consisting of 0 s and 1 s indicates that the number is in binary format.
-0×12A Hexadecimal, indicated by the leading 0x.
+0x12A Hexadecimal, indicated by the leading 0x.
 N+ Variable-length byte range that starts at byte offset N. { Payload } Used mostly in figures, this notation indicates the payload specified in the enclosing curly brackets is encrypted and/or authenticated by the keys derived from one or more major secrets.
 The specific secret used is described throughout this specification.
-For example, { HEARTBEAT } shows that the Heartbeat message is encrypted and/or authenticated by the keys derived from one or more major secrets. { Payload Used mostly in figures, this notation indicates the payload specified in the enclosing curly brackets is encrypted and/or authenticated by the keys derived from major Secret X. - For example, { $HEARTBEAT$ }::[[S2]] shows that the Heartbeat message is encrypted and/or authenticated by the keys derived from major secret S2.
+For example, { HEARTBEAT } shows that the Heartbeat message is encrypted and/or authenticated by the keys derived from one or more major secrets. { Payload }::[[S X]] Used mostly in figures, this notation indicates the payload specified in the enclosing curly brackets is encrypted and/or authenticated by the keys derived from major Secret X. (10)1000 [[[5]]] For example, { $HEARTBEAT$ }::[[S2]] shows that the Heartbeat message is encrypted and/or authenticated by the keys derived from major secret S2.

-53 2.2.7 Text or string encoding
+52 2.2.7 Text or string encoding

 - When a value is indicated as a text or string data type, the encoding for the text or string shall be an array of contiguous bytes whose values are ordered.
 The first byte of the array resides at the lowest offset and the last byte of the array is at the highest offset.
-The order of characters in the array shall be where the leftmost character of the string is placed at the first byte in the array, the second leftmost character is placed in the second byte and so on forth until the last character is placed in the last byte. - Each byte in the array shall be the numeric value that represents that character, as ASCII ISO/IEC 646:1991 defines.

-- Table 2 "spdm" encoding example shows an encoding example of the "spdm" string: - Table 2 "spdm" encoding example
+The order of characters in the array shall be where the leftmost character of the string is placed at the first byte in the array, the second leftmost character is placed in the second byte and so on forth until the last character is placed in the last byte. - Each byte in the array shall be the numeric value that represents that character as defined in the ISO 646/ASCII table. - The "spdm" encoding example table shows an encoding example of the string "spdm".

+56 "spdm" encoding example

 Offset Character Value

-0 S 0x73
+0 s 0x73

-1 p 0×70
+1 p 0x70

+Offset Character Value

 2 d 0x64

 3 m 0x6D